daraghbyrne/diotlabs-v1/getting-started/setting-up-your-photon.md

 * Under "Network", select “Wireless Network” and click continue.

 * Choose a host name for your machine’s DNS.
-Copy that url. for example: DARAGHSSPARKCORE.WV.CC.CMU.EDU
+Copy that url. for example: DARAGHSPARTICLEDEVICE.WV.CC.CMU.EDU

 * Enter the hardware address you copied earlier in the Hardware Address field and click continue.